fraenky8/zlr-ca/docs/readme.md

 why relational: because I'm most experienced and family with

 ### Deployment
-docker-compose
+With `docker-compose` consisting of a `postgres` and an `zlrca` service.

 ### Improvements
-- config by env-vars, commandline params, ...
 - adding more tests
   - table driven tests / subtests
 - implement CRUD for ingredients & sourcing values
 - replace int to int64
 - graceful shutdown